amar-laksh/amar-laksh.github.io/_posts/2019-06-29-Google-CTF-Writeups.md

 Now what? we can totally open up `radare2` or any other cool tool but let's stick to the basics, it's an ELF and contains the flag somewhere inside it.

-> Tip: always use the [strings]https://linux.die.net/man/1/strings) command on an ELF to get the list of all embedded strings in the executable.

-So we run `strings` on our executable:
+So we run [strings](https://linux.die.net/man/1/strings)  on our executable:
 ```
 $strings ./rand2
 /lib64/ld-linux-x86-64.so.2